quicwg/quic-v2/draft-ietf-quic-v2.md

 ### HKDF Labels

+> **RFC Editor's Note:**  Please ensure that the strings in quotes are not split
+> up in a line break in this section.

 The labels used in {{QUIC-TLS}} to derive packet protection keys (Section
 {{Section 5.1 of QUIC-TLS}}{:sectionFormat="bare"}), header protection keys (Section {{Section 5.4 of QUIC-TLS}}{:sectionFormat="bare"}), Retry Integrity